-Ruth will next be in the USA, based in Richmond VA, July 2013 - January 2014.
-Email her or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Ruth will next be in the USA in May - December 2016.
+Email her to extend an invitation to visit your congregation or organization.

 About Ruth Brown's ministry

 Ruth Brown was appointed as a mission co-worker to serve as a development specialist with the leadership of the Presbyterian Community of Congo (CPC) focusing on food security issues.
 Ruth works with the CPC development staff as they expand existing development services and collaborates closely with ecumenical organizations with similar goals.
-She travels extensively to villages throughout the Kasai, accompanying villagers in resolving problems and needs.
+She trains and accompanies church and community leaders in resolving problems by using local resources.
 She supports plans and training for community needs assessment and resource mapping, program monitoring, and evaluation.
 She also collaborates closely with other PC(USA) personnel assigned to the Central and West Africa area.